 Testers would need to write test cases while keeping the scenario in mind and not just the underlying code.
 The functions they are writing tests to validate, would need to match the BDD requirements being tested.
 With a larger focus on acceptance and unit testing in BDD, automation is a must.
 Unit tests can reach into the thousands depending on the scope of the project and it could take teams days or weeks to work their way through testing without automation.

-Challenges of BDD
+Challenges of behavior driven development

 Ask a dozen people to explain BDD, and you’ll likely get fifteen answers.
 Tell the team to “do” BDD and the analysts will likely run off and write a huge amount of Gherkin that is never tied to a test - and they’ll do it all by themselves.
 The programmers will write some rspec or other unit-level tests and claim to be “done”; the testers will likely complain that all this work “isn’t really testing.”
 There is even some truth to that.
-BDD scenarios tend to be a few, light, quick, valuable descriptions to system behavior, not an exhaustive check of everything.
+BDD scenarios tend to be a few light, quick, valuable, descriptions of system behavior, not an exhaustive check of everything.
 Companies that try to write BDD scenarios to cover all behavior quickly find themselves exhausted.

 While it looks a bit like English, Given/When/Then is not.
 Because it is executable, the format is actually computer code.
 The English it does resemble is that of 17th century legal proclamation of a feast day.
-Analysts and other team members that create BDD scenarios by themselves will be creating long, hard-to-read, badly written specifications.
+Analysts and other team members who create BDD scenarios by themselves will be creating long, hard-to-read, badly written specifications.

 In summary, the way BDD works is when all pieces - artifacts, process, and domain language come together.

-BDD Frameworks
+BDD frameworks

 The last few years have seen an explosion in BDD frameworks -- RSPEC, EasyB, JBehave, and by far the most popular is Cucumber.
 Popularity comes with the benefit of lots of support in the form of language bindings, integrations, and help resources like books, user groups, and conferences.
 There are Cucumber implementations in just about every language you would care about like Java, Ruby, and PHP.

-It is Cucumber in particular that is known for Gherkin.
-Gherkin is the engine behind the scenes that makes it possible to use a human readable format to create tests.
+It is Cucumber, in particular, that is known for Gherkin.
+Gherkin is the engine behind the scenes that makes it possible to use a human-readable format to create tests.
 Using tags in the Gherkin file, code written in the Cucumber framework works to perform that set of behaviors.

 Regardless of how simple things seem externally, there are still layers of frameworks and code that make the tool and checks come together.